Love Actually: Casting

 Ant & Dec played themselves in the film with Nighy's character referring to Dec as "Ant or Dec".
 This refers to the common mistaking of one for the other, owing to their constant joint professional presence as a comedy and presenting duo.
 The veteran actress Jeanne Moreau is seen briefly, entering a taxi at the Marseille Airport.
-The soul singer Ruby Turner appears as Anderson's mother, one of the backing singers at the school Christmas pageant.
+The soul singer Ruby Turner appears as Joanna's mother, one of the backing singers at the school Christmas pageant.
 Helder Costa plays Mr Barros, Aurelia's father.
 He is a veteran actor in Portuguese cinema.
 Thompson used the experience of her own marriage breaking up for the role of Karen.
 Joe Alwyn auditioned for the role of Sam; Alwyn read scenes with Grant and Curtis.

 Curtis cast his mother-in-law, actress Jill Freud, as the Prime Minister's cleaner.
-Curtis cast his daughter Scarlett in the film; she was given the choice of being an angel or a lobster, and played the part of Lobster number 2 in the nativity play, on the condition that she meets Keira Knightley.
+Curtis cast his daughter Scarlett in the film; she was given the choice of being an angel or a lobster, and played the part of Lobster number 2 in the nativity play, on the condition that she meet Keira Knightley.
 Curtis originally had two actors in mind for the part of Mack, but he could not decide and then told casting director Mary Selway to find someone who would do the part well but whom he would never think to cast; she suggested Nighy.